Common API Integration Challenges and How to Overcome Them

 - Leverage developer communities: If the documentation is lacking, check forums, GitHub repositories, or developer communities for additional insights and examples.

-- Test endpoints thoroughly: Use tools like Postman or Swagger to test API endpoints and understand their behavior before integrating them into your system.
+- Test thoroughly: Use tools like Postman or Swagger to test API endpoints and understand their behavior before integrating them into your system.

 2. Authentication and Security Issues